smortime/Honors_Thesis/README.md

 data folder
 =====
-**This folder contains the data sets that were output from the Twitter API scripts and data cleaning scripts.
+**This folder contains the data sets that were output from the Twitter API and data cleaning scripts.
 Detailed explanations of the data sets can be found within the data folder.**

 Contributors
 ========